District Reading Plan

 Explain how the district will provide teacher training based in the science of reading, structured literacy, and foundational literacy skills to support reading achievement for all students.

-- Teachers will undergo comprehensive training through the LETRS program, which focuses on the cognitive and linguistic foundations of reading.
-This training equips educators with strategies to teach phonemic awareness, phonics, vocabulary, fluency, and comprehension.
+Educators will complete comprehensive LETRS training focused on the cognitive and linguistic foundations of reading.
+This professional learning deepens understanding of phonemic awareness, phonics, vocabulary, fluency, and comprehension, enabling teachers to implement effective, research-based instructional practices.

-- The district will adopt a structured literacy framework that emphasizes systematic and explicit instruction.
-This approach is particularly effective for all students, including those with dyslexia and other reading difficulties.
-Teachers will learn to implement instructional techniques that support diverse learners.
+The district will implement a structured literacy approach emphasizing systematic and explicit instruction which is proven effective for all students, including those with reading challenges.
+Teachers will learn strategies to deliver instruction that supports diverse learners and promotes mastery of essential reading skills.

 Section G